Flag of Valdivia

-Valdivia was a royalist stronghold during the Spanish-American War of Independence, so the symbol alludes to that loyalty.

-It is the same as the international maritime signal flag for the letter V and the meaning "I require assistance".

-History

-On July 20, 1552, five months after the founding of the city of Santa María la Blanca de Valdivia, the council submitted a representation to the king requesting that the nascent city of the New World be granted a title and a coat of arms.
-Finally, on March 18, 1554, by royal decree, the city of Valdivia was granted the title of "very noble and very loyal" and was granted a coat of arms and flag.
+On 20 July 1552, five months after the founding of the city of Santa María la Blanca de Valdivia, the council submitted a representation to the king requesting that the nascent city of the New World be granted a title and a coat of arms.
+Finally, on 18 March 1554, by royal decree, the city of Valdivia was granted the title of "very noble and very loyal" and was granted a coat of arms and flag.

-The current flag is derived from the empire's flag.
+Valdivia was a royalist stronghold during the Spanish-American War of Independence, but after the war the flag was preserved.

+The red saltire on a white background is also known in Ireland as Saint Patrick's flag, one of the elements of the Union Jack, in the United States as the flag of Alabama and as Victor flag from the international maritime signal flag, where means letter V and the meaning "I require assistance".